 Option b2: CN assignment and UE-ID based can share the same subgroups [14]

 Option b3: either NW controlled subgrouping or UE ID based subgrouping is used in a cell without mixing them [13]

+Option b4: gNB can decide by itself on the number of subgroups it wants to allocate to UE-ID based UEs.
+It is up to gNB implementation whether there can be any overlap between CN-assigned subgroups and UE-ID based subgroups in its cell.
+Although hard partition between two types of subgroups is desirable (for avoiding false alarm), we think we can leave that decision to gNB to “keep things simple” [8].

 Option 2: CN assigns set of subgroup IDs [1][2]: